 Kolschlaga, L’Espace Public

-Similar to the breweries above, Montreal’s L’Espace Public are big advocates of the double-fermentation technique.
-The blonde beer has light aromas of fruit and cereal, with light pilsner malt attributes.
+Like many Canadian craft breweries, Montreal’s L’Espace Public is big on the double-fermentation technique.
+This blonde has light aromas of fruit and cereal, with pleasing pilsner malt attributes.
 Santé!

 Greenwood IPA, Left Field Brewery